 Explaining nuts, bolts and benefits

-My answer to that question would be two-fold:
+My answer to that question is two-fold:

 let's discuss